 John William Purcell

-John William Purcell was born in Terre Haute, Indiana on November 2, 1948.
+John William Purcell was born in Terre Haute, Indiana.
 Purcell graduated from Crown Point (Indiana) High School in 1966 and then enrolled at Indiana Statue University, in the city of his birth.
 After serving as a White House intern during the summer of 1969, Purcell graduated from ISU with a B.S. in political science in 1970.
 After graduation, he worked in ISU’s Development Office for three years, before enrolling at the Indiana University School of Law.
 Purcell graduated with his JD from the law school, Summa Cum Laude, in 1976.

 Purcell practiced law in Indianapolis for the next forty years, primarily with the firm Baker & Daniels.
 He often represented employers and fiduciaries regarding counseling, plan design, regulatory compliance and litigation with respect to employee benefits plans, including pension and profit sharing plans, Employee Stock Ownership plans, health and welfare plans, executive compensation programs, and other benefits practices.